-Over the years photography organically became a meditation for me.
-With my camera in hand framing my vision, I slip naturally into a calmness and focus, a complete presence in the present moment, be it during the process of capturing light in my camera or moulding what I've caught on computer.
+Over the years photographing nature organically became a meditation for me.
+With my camera in hand framing my vision, I slip into a calmness and focus, a complete presence in the present moment, be it during the process of capturing light in my camera or later moulding what I've caught in my digital lightroom.

 More autodidact than academic, I found I learned less through institutions and more through reading, observing, questioning, and good old ‘trial-and-erro-oh-wow!’

 Six years, four continents, and plenty of University of Life education later, I landed in Cape Town and started my own business: primarily graphic design until photography overtook it completely.
-For a number of years I played with various creative styles of interior, portrait, and wedding photography, until it wore thin.
-(Or rather, I wore thin — combined with volunteer mountain rescue it was all intense work!)
-Now my business is purely selling the fine art and nature stock photography via this website.
+For over a decade I played with various creative styles of interior, portrait, and wedding photography, which I found both thoroughly enjoyable and, thanks to my perfectionist tendency, extremely stressful.
+Photographing wild natural places, although requiringa a lot of energy, was always rejuvenating.
+Life events and wellbeing eventually determined that I ease my pace and I came to focus purely on selling my fine art and nature stock photography via my online gallery and exhibitions.

-Equal to my enjoyment in wrangling light into stories is my fondness for wrangling words into images which, over the years, has found expression via my 'Breathspace pic of the week’ (a slightly erratic, sort-of-weekly e-prezzie) and a work-in-progress titled ‘Life Light’ (a mingling of my delight in words, pictures, drawings, and natural wisdoms that I hope to publish one day).
+Equal to my enjoyment in wrangling light into stories is my fondness for wrangling words into images which, over the years, has found expression via my 'Breathspace pic of the week’ (a slightly erratic, sort-of-weekly e-prezzie) and a work-in-progress titled ‘Life Light’ — a mingling of my delight in words, pictures, drawings, and natural wisdoms.

-Inspiration comes to me from so many varied sources — mainly in the natural world — although I’m always looking to create something new, something that either conveys the emotion of the time and place or evokes a unique emotion in the viewer, something that hasn’t been done in quite the same way before.
-And I can't help being attracted to beauty, and quirkiness, and interestingness.
+Inspiration comes to me from so many varied sources — mainly in the natural world although I’m always looking to create something new, something that either conveys the emotion of the time and place or evokes a unique emotion in the viewer, something that hasn’t been done in quite the same way before.
+And I am compellingly drawn to beauty, and quirkiness, and interestingness.

-I currently live on a sea-breeze-swept mountainside of the Cape Peninsula with no cats or dogs, which means frequent visits from porcupines, field mice, and the rare tiny klipspringer antelope.
+I currently live on a sea-breeze-swept mountainside of the Cape Peninsula with no cats or dogs, which means frequent visits from porcupines and field mice, and the rare encounter with tiny klipspringer antelope.